What Three Years of Runways Reveal About Fashion’s Idea of the Body

 Toward Imagination

 The future of fashion will not be about new sizes, but about new ways of seeing.
-Inclusion isn’t going to come from bigger charts, and instead it will happen when we put the charts down.
+Inclusion isn’t going to come from bigger charts, and instead, it will happen when we put the charts down.
 Real diversity is not a spectrum; it’s a state of mind.
 It begins where measurement leaves off, where calibration gives two cunning measurements to the imagination.

 Imagine a system that doesn’t categorise but collaborates with the body: clothes that adjust, move, respond to time and change.
 Imagine designers who see variability not as error but as essence.